Ike-Pono/Ike-pono/README.md

 # Ike-pono
-The Potential of Collaborative Technologies to Influence Governance Content for this site is hosted soley on the repository's wiki page.
+The Potential of Collaborative Technologies to Influence Governance Content for this site is hosted soley on the repository's wiki page https://github.com/Ike-Pono/Open-World-Movement/wiki

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->